jnixy/website/content/project/dv-covid19/index.md

 * Nix, J., & Richards, T. N. (2021).
 The immediate and long-term effects of COVID-19 stay-at-home orders on domestic violence calls for service across six US jurisdictions. [*Police Practice and Research*](https://doi.org/10.1080/15614263.2021.1883018).

-* Richards, T. N., Nix, J., Mourtgos, S., & Adams, I. (*Forthcoming*).
+* Richards, T. N., Nix, J., Mourtgos, S., & Adams, I. (*Preprint*).
 Comparing 911 and emergency hotline calls for domestic violence in seven cities: What happened when people started staying home due to COVID-19?. *Click on the* ***Preprint*** *button at the top of the page to view this paper which is undergoing the peer-review process as of 3/26/21.*

 ## Presentations